BachFugue/Chart-Generator/README.md

-# Chart-Generator
+# DropChart
-A chart.js project.
-Just a quick prototype.
-Drag and drop a CSV file.
-Takes data from a csv and generates a bar chart.
+A chart.js generator.
+Just drag and drop a CSV file.
+Grabs the data from a csv and generates a bar chart.

 TODO: Add display output for copy/pasting formatted code that makes chart.